 argue on the basis of the known number of lunar meteorites and the

-frequency of impacts on the Moon that “a significant part of the
+frequency of impacts on the Moon that “a significant part of the lunar

-of meters in diameter.”
+diameter.”
 (That’s big if it happens in your backyard, but it’s not so big

 for the whole Moon.)
 If lunar meteorites come from such small craters, it

 would be especially difficult to locate the actual source crater of a

 particular lunar meteorite.

-Prediction 19 Years Before the First Lunar Meteorite Was
+Prediction 19 Years Before the First Lunar

-Recognized"The occurrence of secondary
+“The occurrence of secondary

-craters in the rays extending as much as 500 km from some large craters on the moon shows
+craters in the rays extending as much as 500 km from some large craters on

-amount of material from the lunar surface and perhaps as much or more
+small amount of material from the lunar surface and perhaps as much or more

-than the impacting mass is probably ejected at speeds exceeding the
+than the impacting mass is probably ejected at speeds exceeding the escape

-Some small part of this material may follow direct trajectories to the earth, some will go
+of this material may follow direct trajectories to the earth, some will go

 into orbit around the earth, and the rest will go into independent orbit

 around the sun.
 Much of it is probably ultimately swept up by earth.”

 “There is also a possibility that fragments can be ejected at escape

-velocity from Mars by asteroidal impact, though not as large a
+velocity from Mars by asteroidal impact, though not as large a fraction as

-material escapes from Mars from time to time, it seems likely that at least some small fraction
+Mars from time to time, it seems likely that at least some small fraction

-of this material would ultimately collide
+of this material would ultimately collide with earth.”

-M., Hackman R. J., and Eggleton R. E. (1963)
+Hackman R. J., and Eggleton R. E. (1963)